 Shortly after this mountain hut, a short stretch of dirt road takes to the so-called "Sentiero dei Russi", that is the trail of Russians (name due to the fact that the trail was built by Russian prisoners during World War I); a long descent - all in all a smooth one - leads back to Comano.
 This tour is what pure joy looks like!

-For more information on routes and bike services: rentals, workshops, shops and cycling friendly accommodation - APT Garda Dolomiti Tel. +39 0464 554444
+For more information on routes, bike services (rentals, workshops, shops) and cycling friendly accommodation: Garda Trentino - +39 0464 554444

-The information on this chart is subject to inevitable variations, so this means that none of the indications are absolute.
+This information is subject to inevitable variations, so none of these indications are absolute.
 It is not entirely possible to avoid giving inexact or imprecise information, given how quickly environmental and weather conditions can change.
-For this reason we decline any responsibility for changes which the user may encounter.
-In any case, the hiker is advised to check the conditions of the places, environment and weather before setting out.
+For this reason, we decline any responsibility for changes which the user may encounter.
+In any case, it is advisable to check environment and weather conditions before setting out.

-Remember to throughly evaluate the type of route you plan to do, the locations you plan to cross and the current season.
+Remember to thoroughly evaluate the type of route you plan on doing, the locations you intend to cross and the current season.
 Has it been raining?
 Attention: The paths may be slippery and require more caution.